 Cardiovascular disease is the world's number one killer.
 It is currently responsible for 17.3 million deaths per year, this figure is expected to rise to 23 million by 2030.
 However, most CVD can be prevented by managing risk factors, such as tobacco use, unhealthy diet, and physical inactivity.

-Symptoms of cardiovascular disease include chest pain, shortness of breath, pain, numbness, weakness or coldness in the legs or arms due to narrowing of the blood vessels in those parts of the body, and pain in the neck, jaw, throat, upper abdomen or back.
-The person might not be diagnosed with the cardiovascular disease until he/she has had a heart attack, chest pain (angina), stroke, or heart failure.
+Symptoms of cardiovascular disease include chest pain, shortness of breath, pain, numbness, weakness, or coldness in the legs or arms due to narrowing of the blood vessels in those parts of the body, and pain in the neck, jaw, throat, upper abdomen or back.
+The person might not be diagnosed with cardiovascular disease until he/she has had a heart attack, chest pain (angina), stroke, or heart failure.

 Many forms of heart disease can be prevented or treated with healthy lifestyle choices.